legendarycode3/decentralized-stablecoin/README.md

 DSCEngine
 ```
 ### Mint DSC
-Once sufficient collateral has been deposited,
+Once sufficient collateral has been deposited, users can mint Decentralized Stablecoin (DSC).